BenderRobotics/bretina/docs/howto.rst

             # verify the image correctness with the assertions.

 All the assertion method of the `unittest.TestCase` are supported.
 Upon that, additional set of assertions for the visual operations is provided by the `VisualTestCase`.

+* `assertEmpty`, `assertNotEmpty` -- check emptiness of the image region,
+* `assertColor`, `assertNotColor` -- checks color of the image region,
+* `assertText` -- checks text correctness in the image region,
+* `assertImage` -- checks presence of the image / icon in the region,
+* `assertImageAnimation` -- checks presence of the image / icon animated sequence in the region,
+* `assertEmptyAnimation` -- check emptiness of the image region - multiple consequite frames are checked in addiotion to the `assertEmpty`,
+* `assertHist` -- check color histogram in the region.

 .. code-block:: python